 This poses a pretty urgent challenge to schools serving traditional student populations.
 For four-year private and public schools, it isn’t a question of what online colleges are prioritizing.
 Instead, it is the fact that these institutions are more agile at identifying and serving the priorities of their key demographics.
 The Priorities Report suggests that too many traditional four-year schools simply lack either a clear sense of their students’ top priorities, or else they lack the wherewithal to serve these interests.

 Flagging enrollment—and lost market share to the online sector—suggests this is a pretty wrongheaded strategy.
 As long as traditional colleges are selling an extremely expensive product, they have much to learn about customer service.

-For schools that are particularly adept at meeting customer expectations, check out the 100 Best Online Colleges for 2018–2019.
+For schools that are particularly adept at meeting customer expectations, check out the 50 Best Online Colleges & Universities 2019.

 The definitive ranking of the best online colleges 2018–2019.
 Find the top, accredited, nonprofit, US universities offering online degrees you can trust.

 Popular with our students.